-Independence confirmation We confirm that we comply with APB Ethical Standards for Auditors and that, in our professional judgement, we and, where applicable, all Deloitte network firms are independent and our objectivity is not compromised.
+Independence confirmation We confirm that we comply with Financial Reporting Council (FRC)Ethical Standards for Auditors and that, in our professional judgement, we and, where applicable, all Deloitte network firms are independent and our objectivity is not compromised.
 Fees The audit fee for 2018/19, in line with the fee range provided by Public Section Audit Appointments (PSAA), is £34,650.
+As a result of the additional work generated by the McCloud judgement and the requirement to use our actuary to understand the adjustment made by the Authority's actuary, we are engaging with management for further fees relating to this additional work.
 No non-audit fees have been charged by Deloitte in the period.
-Non-audit services In our opinion there are no inconsistencies between Auditing Practices Board (APB) Ethical Standards for Auditors and the Authority's policy for the supply of non-audit services or any apparent breach of that policy.
+Non-audit services In our opinion there are no inconsistencies between FRC Ethical Standards for Auditors and the Authority's policy for the supply of non-audit services or any apparent breach of that policy.
 We continue to review our independence and ensure that appropriate safeguards are in place including, but not limited to, the rotation of senior partners and professional staff and the involvement of additional partners and professional staff to carry out reviews of the work performed and to otherwise advise as necessary.
 Relationships We are required to provide written details of all relationships (including the provision of non-audit services) between us and the organisation, its board and senior management and its affiliates, including all services provided by us and the DTTL (Deloitte Touche Tohmatsu Limited) network to the Authority, its members and senior management and its affiliates, and other services provided to other known connected parties that we consider may reasonably be thought to bear on our objectivity and independence.
 We are not aware of any relationships which are required to be disclosed.